Historical Markers in

 In the 20th century, Prince George's County experienced rapid population growth and suburbanization.
 The county became a popular residential area for those working in nearby Washington, D.C., leading to the construction of numerous housing developments.
 The county also became a hub for government and educational institutions, hosting the University of Maryland and numerous federal agencies.
 Today, Prince George's County is a dynamic area with a diverse population, a mix of suburban and urban areas, and a thriving economy.

-This timeline provides a condensed summary of the historical journey of Prince George's County, Maryland.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Prince George's County, Maryland.

 • 1696: Prince George's County is established by the Maryland General Assembly.